ManageIQ/guides/ui/report_data_api.md

 #### Actions

 ##### `select_item`
-Action which selects item based on it's id.
+Action which selects item based on its id.
 Data should be array with first attribut ID of item and second `true|false` to select|deselect item.
 ```javascript
 sendDataWithRx({
     controller: 'reportDataController',